Reporting tax evasion (shadow economy activity)

 Combating the illegal tobacco trade continues to be a high priority for Revenue.
-Revenue's response to the problem includes a number of key elements designed to target the supply or sale of illicit tobacco products with a view to seizing the illicit products and prosecuting those responsible.
+Revenue's response to the problem includes a number of key elements designed to target the supply or sale of illicit tobacco products.
+Also, to seize the illicit products and prosecute those responsible.

 Illegal Cigarettes Hotline

 If you have information about illegal cigarettes, contact our confidential hotline.
 Freephone 1800 295 295

 Next: What is Revenue doing about the shadow economy?